awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-choose-race-type.md

 1. Use the default agent or experiment with new sensors and action spaces by customizing an existing agent or building a new one\.
 You should limit the top speed to below 0\.8 m/s and the speed granularity to 1 or 2 levels\.

    Start training a model for around 3 hours with 2 objects at fixed locations\.
-Use the example reward function and a simple track, e\.g\., the **re:Invent 2018** track, which has more regular shapes and smoother turns\.
-Then evaluate the model on the same track with same number of obstacles\.
+Use the example reward function and train the model on the track that you will be racing on, or a track that closely resembles that track\.
+The **2019 Championship Cup** track is a simple track, which makes it a good choice for summit race preparation\.
+Evaluate the model on the same track with the same number of obstacles\.
 Watch how the total expected reward converges, if at all\.

 1. Read about [the reward function parameters](deepracer-reward-function-input.md)\.
 Experiment with variations of your reward function\.
 Increase the obstacle number to 4\.
 Train the agent to see if the training converges in the same amount of training time\.
 If it doesn't, tweak your reward function again, lower the top speed or reduce the number of obstacles, and the train the agent again\.
 Repeat experimenting until there is no more significant improvement\.